macanh9602/PhotonUtils/README.md

 Now:
-+ Connect Telegram to Unity to ping crash
++ Connect Telegram to Unity to ping crash , error bug (for unity editor and phone test)
 + Code Review Tool (for dev code bẩn :D)